Alvin Lewis (boxer)

 Alvin Lewis, also known as Al Lewis, (November 12, 1942 – January 31, 2018) was an American professional boxer who fought in the heavyweight division under the alias "Al "Blue" Lewis".
+A powerful adversary to many, "Blue" Lewis beat: Cleveland Williams, Billy Joiner, Bill McMurray, Eduardo Corletti, and Bob Stallings.

 Lewis was a long-term sparring partner of Muhammad Ali and is mentioned in Ali's autobiography.
-He was well-known as a powerful gym adversary.
 He also sparred with, among others, George Foreman before the champion's match with Ken Norton.

 Professional career

 Lewis was born in Detroit and, after a troubled youth background, turned professional in June 1966 in Canton, Ohio.
 In his debut Lewis faced "Clown Prince" Art Miller.
 Lewis won this fight with a 1st round knockout.